Sudan: Thousands rally to mark 40 days since deadly crackdown | DW | 13.07.2019

 The troubles came to a head on June 3 when crowds of protesters were violently dispersed by men in military fatigues in a pre-dawn raid on a protest site outside the army headquarters in Khartoum.

-Sudan's military council insists it did not order the raid, which according to the protest movement left more than 100 killed and hundreds wounded.
+Sudan's military council insists it did not order the raid, which according to the protest movement killed more than 100 people and wounded hundreds more.
 Authorities have put the death toll at 61.

 Read more: Ex-Sudan leader Bashir appears before prosecutor to face corruption charges